gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 This is not bravado.
 It is phenomenology.
 The leg can be chained.
-The will cannot be — not because the will is metaphysically free in some grand sense, but because the will is the one thing
+The will cannot be, not because the will is metaphysically free in some grand sense, but because the will is the one thing